 Here is a list of popular precious metals I use to make wedding rings in order of hardness, from hardest to softest: Platinum, palladium, 18ct white gold, 18ct yellow and rose gold, 9ct yellow and rose gold, 9ct white gold and sterling silver.

-For more details regarding metals, see the metal information page.
+For more details regarding metals and rhodium plating, see the metal information page.

-The profile shape of the wedding band can be d-shape, court (oval), flat or round.
+The profile / cross-section shape of the wedding band can be court (oval), d-shape, flat court, flat or round.

 The surface of the rings can be smooth or textured, shiny or matt.
 Some designs will even suit a combination of finishes.
 A shiny ring will gradually become scratched and less shiny, and a matt finished ring will become shinier due to smalls scratches and dents.
 This is unavoidable, but adds to the character of the ring.
 Either finish can be reapplied at a later date.

-Here are just a few examples of available finishes and more unusual shapes and designs you can choose from.
+Here are just a few examples of available finishes you can choose from.

 All my rings are hallmarked at the London Assay Office.
 The metal is tested and stamped with the corresponding hallmark.
 For more information on hallmarks see the hallmark information page.

-I can engrave a date, initials or short message on the inside of most rings by hand or laser at additional cost.
+A date, initials or short message can be engraved on the inside of most rings by hand or laser at additional cost.
 Some designs are too slim or textured making them unsuitable.
 If you’d like engraving, a suitable width and design can be chosen.
 You can choose any font, and your own handwriting can even be replicated.